stefanspringer1/SwiftXML/README.md

 The library reads XML from a source into an XML document instance, and provides methods to transform (or manipulate) the document, and others to write the document to a file.
 (The reading of a JSON source into an XML document structure is also implemented, but currently only in experimental state.)

+The library should be efficient and applications that use it should be very intelligible.
+As a general guide line for the development of this library, _its development is driven by use cases and not by theoretical considerations._

 ### Manipulation of an XML document

 Other than some other libraries for XML, the manipulation of the document as built in memory is “in place”, i.e. no new XML document is built.
 The goal is to be able to apply many isolated manipulations to an XML document efficiently.
 But it is always possible to clone a document easily with references to or from the old version.